MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

-APIOps applies the concepts of [GitOps](https://www.gitops.tech/) and [DevOps](/devops/) to API deployments.
+APIOps applies the concepts of [GitOps](https://www.gitops.tech/) and [DevOps](/devops/) to API deployment.
 By using practices from these two methodologies, APIOps can enable everyone involved in the lifecycle of API design, development, and deployment with self-service and automated tools to ensure the quality of the specifications and APIs that they're building.

 APIOps places the [Azure API Management](/azure/api-management/) infrastructure under version control to achieve these goals.
 Rather than making changes directly in API Management, most operations happen through code changes that can be reviewed and audited.
 This approach supports the security principle of least-privilege access.

 APIOps not only enforces policies within API Management, but also helps support security by providing feedback for proposed policy changes.
 Early feedback is more convenient for developers and reduces risks and costs.
 Also, the earlier in the pipeline that you can identify deviations from your standards, the faster you can resolve them.

-The more APIs that you build and deploy by following this approach, the greater the consistency between them.
-This means that there's a smaller chance of deploying a service that is of too poor quality to be consumed.
+Also, the more APIs that you build and deploy by following this approach, the greater the consistency between APIs.
+With greater consistency, it's less likely that the service can't or won't be consumed because of low quality.

 This article describes a solution for using APIOps with an API Management instance.
 This solution provides full audit capabilities, policy enforcement, and early feedback.

 ## Potential use cases

-This solution benefits any organization that wants the advantages of deploying APIs and the API Management infrastructure as code, with an audit trail of every change that's made to the individual APIs, policies, operations, and so on.
+This solution benefits any organization that wants the advantages of deploying APIs and the API Management infrastructure as code.
+It provides an audit trail of every change that's made to the individual APIs, policies, operations, and so on.
 This solution is especially suitable for highly regulated industries like insurance, banking, and finance.
 It's also appropriate for other businesses that want to apply the concept of APIOps to an API and the application lifecycle.

 ## Architecture